-- 1) Effects on coastal processes including effects on shoreline stability in the vicinity.

-- 2) Effects on aquatic ecosystem health.

-- 3) Effects on public access to and along the coastal marine area.

-- 4) Use of the structure.

-- 5) The positive effects of the activity.
+- 1) Effects on coastal processes including effects on shoreline stability in the vicinity. - 2) Effects on aquatic ecosystem health and indigenous biodiversity. - 3) Effects on public access to and along the coastal marine area. - 4) Use of the structure. - 5) The positive effects of the activity.